Lake District holiday cottages, England

 There are recycling facilities for paper, metal and glass and guests are encouraged to contribute to our compost heap too.
 Our business limits the use of paper and we are proud to furnish our cottages with antiques and reclaimed pieces.

 We're lucky enough to have our own water supply which is treated by UV light so is chemical-free.
 We understand the value of water and water the garden only using a separate supply from an ancient dam on the fell.
 We also collect rainwater run-off.
 Our own septic system means we have to very responsible about what we put down our drains.
-We so our best to use as limit the use phosphates to keep our lakes clean.
+We also our best to use as limit the use phosphates to keep our lakes clean.

 We've recently re-insulated the cottages with insulation made from recycled plastic bottles.
 We're constantly trying to improve the heating systems which run on electricity, and our next plan is to restore an old hydro-electric system.
 Our hot tub is unique - it's heated by wood collected from the property, and we are always replanting trees.

 All the work on the cottages uses local labour and materials.
 For example, the new kitchens have local slate and oak worktops, and flooring made from sustainably grown solid oak from a Cumbrian sawmill.
 We develop the properties in the local style.
 For example, we've made a feature of the old stone walls in the Byre and re-used beams, old infant school desks and local roofing slate.